sidhlee/timescraft-juno/README.md

 - OOP allows you to organize code in more clear way.
 - FP is easier and simpler to unit-test.

-What are your thoughts and opinions on choosing either style specifically for this project?
+How can I decide on choosing either style depending on the project?

 ### jQuery vs React